Top 10 largest national parks in India

 AreaState/UTEstablished

-Guru Ghasidas National Park also known as Sanjay National Park is located in the heavily forested state of Chhattisgarh.
-Established in 1981, the park was declared a tiger reserve recently in 2014.
-As one of the largest National Parks in India, the park is spread across 1,440.705 Square kilometers and shares a border with Madhya Pradesh.
+Guru Ghasidas National Park (also known as Sanjay National Park) is located in the heavily forested state of Chhattisgarh.
+It was established in the year 1981 and was declared a tiger reserve recently in 2014.
+As one of the largest National Parks in India, the park is spread across 1,440.7 square kilometers.

 7. Sunderban National Park